sapient007/uspto-sample-app/patent-search-app/README.md

 database (h2) for prototyping purposes.

 ## Pre-Requisites
-Create a data service named `patent-data-service`
+Create a data service named `patent-data-service` (to use a relational database)

 # Demo Steps
 This sample application is aimed at demostrating: